 As fur parents, it’s only natural that we would only want what’s best for our beloved pets.
-Whether you’re a dog or cat person or both, it doesn’t matter.
+Whether you’re a dog or cat owner or both, it doesn’t matter.
 Their health and wellbeing is always a top priority.

-We make sure to give them the healthiest food, make sure they stay active properly, and as much as possible make them happy.
-As trivial as it sounds, it isn’t that easy to raise pets, especially if you have more than one, you have a picky eater or a cat with quite an attitude.
+We make sure to give them the healthiest cat food, make sure they stay active properly, and as much as possible make them happy.
+As trivial as it sounds, it isn’t that easy to raise pets, especially if you have more than one, you have a picky eater, or a cat with quite an attitude.

 Can cats eat whipped cream?